ValerieAlejandraa/Grubdash/README.md

-Set up the API follwoing RESTful design with complex validation, middleware packages and built specific routes so that the frontend developer can demoout some initial design ideas
+Set up the API following RESTful design with complex validation and middleware packages.
+Built specific routes so that the frontend developer can demonstrate some initial design ideas.

-what is RESTful design principles??
-  - when the server receives data from the client and returns it